 - Reinstatement Fee is assessed to students who have been dropped from their classes due to nonpayment and wish to be re-enrolled in classes for the same term.
 This fee is assessed per occurrence.

-- Certified Teacher Rate is $511.75 for resident students per hour for the Columbia campuses.
+- Certified Teacher Rate is $515.00 for resident students per hour for the Columbia campuses.
 This rate is a 10% reduction to the regular resident graduate rate.
-The rate is $608.25 for nonresident students per hour for the Columbia campus (50% of Nonresident Graduate rate).
-The Certified Teacher Rate for Aiken and Upstate is $360 for resident students per hour and $410.50 for nonresident students per hour.
+The rate is $620.00 for nonresident students per hour for the Columbia campus (50% of Nonresident Graduate rate).
+The Certified Teacher Rate for Aiken, Beaufort, and Upstate is $362.25 for resident students per hour and $413.00 for nonresident students per hour.
 The Certified Teacher rate applies to regular graduate courses only and not to any program with a separate program or credit hour fee.
 Fee applies to part time students only.

 - Supervisory Teacher Rate is $5 per credit hour for non-Columbia campuses and $50 per credit hour for Columbia campus.

 - Professional Development contract courses ranging from $4,000 to $12,000 per course based on maximum of 25 students; additional students beyond 25 may enroll for a fee prorated from the base fee.
-The Chief Financial Officer must approve contract Course amounts in advance.
+The Chief Financial Officer must approve contract course amounts in advance.
 Fee assessed only for non-degree seeking students.

 - Any special course fees to cover materials, travel, or other special costs above normal tuition must be approved in advance by the Provost.
 Special OSP courses assessed at Board mandated fee rate.
 Students must pay all fees directly to the University of South Carolina.
 The Chief Financial Officer must specifically approve any exceptions in advance.